sunilgaddi2022/boto3AssignmentSunil/README.md

     response = sns_client.create_topic(Name='your_sns_topic_name')

-Step 9: Monitor and Scale
+# Step 9: Monitor and Scale
+Monitor and Scale:
+Monitor your application's performance through CloudWatch using Boto3.
+Use ASG to automatically scale based on defined policies programmatically.
 Monitor application performance through CloudWatch and use ASG to automatically scale based on defined policies.

-Step 10: Test and Troubleshoot
+# Step 10: Test and Troubleshoot
+Test and Troubleshoot:
+Test your deployed application programmatically.
+Monitor logs, metrics, and troubleshoot any issues using Boto3.
 Test your deployed application programmatically and monitor logs, metrics, and troubleshoot any issues.